At a Glance

 The biggest benefit to jewelry store financing is it typically has more flexible credit requirements compared to borrowing through a bank.
 However, you’ll want to do some research on the requirements to ensure you meet credit, income, minimum purchase amount, and other requirements.
 Also ensure they have repayment terms that fit your budget.

-4. Buy now pay later
+4. Buy now pay later for wedding rings

 In most cases, you must pay a percentage of the total purchase price up front.
 Then, you must make equal payments over a short period of time to pay off the remaining balance.
 The repayment term can vary, but they are usually shorter than personal loans or in-store financing.